Li Weikang

-Li Weikang (born 21st February 1947) is a retired, Peking opera singer, a national first class actress, a professor at the National Academy of Chinese Theatre Arts, an inheritor of the national intangible cultural heritage, deputy to the National People's Congress, a member of the Chinese People's Political Consultative Conference and since 1966 when she was around 18, around the start of the Cultural Revolution, she joined The Chinese Communist Party.
-Her nationality is Han Chinese.
+Li Weikang (李维康; 21 February 1947 – 28 August 2026) was a Chinese Peking opera singer, a national first class actress, and a professor at the National Academy of Chinese Theatre Arts.
+She was also an inheritor of the national intangible cultural heritage, deputy to the National People's Congress, a member of the Chinese People's Political Consultative Conference.
+In 1966, when she was around 18, around the start of the Cultural Revolution, she joined The Chinese Communist Party.
+Her nationality was Han Chinese.

 Early life

-On Friday 21st February 1947, Li Weikang was born in Beijing, China.
-Li's name in 李维康.
+On 21 February 1947, Li Weikang was born in Beijing.

 Career

-Since 1966, Li has been with the National Peking Opera.
-In 1984, Li won the First China Plum Blossom and award.
+From 1966, Li was with the National Peking Opera.
+In 1984, Li won the First China Plum Blossom Award.

-As of 2010, in additional to performing Chinese opera, Li is a professor at the National Academy of Chinese Theatre Arts.
+As of 2010, in addition to performing Chinese opera, Li was a professor at the National Academy of Chinese Theatre Arts.
 In 2010, Li performed as Yuji, an imperial consort, in The Hegemon-King Bids His Concubine Farewell.

-Li is a retired Peking opera performer who specializes in Dan roles.
-She has served as vice-chairperson of the China Federation of Literary and Art Circles and the China Theatre Association.
+Li was a Peking opera performer who specialized in Dan roles.
+She served as vice-chairperson of the China Federation of Literary and Art Circles and the China Theatre Association.

-Personal life
+Personal life and death

-Li's husband is Geng Qichang.
+Li was married to Geng Qichang.
+She died on 28 August 2026, at the age of 79.